Can welding be performed on high strength anchor bolts and fasteners?

 Section 4.5.1 of the AISC Design Guide 21 addresses most ASTM anchor rod specifications individually and prohibits the welding of all quenched and tempered grades.

-On page 4-4 of the Ninth Edition of the AISC Manual (American Institute of Steel Construction), the following statement occurs:
+On page 2-25 of the Fourteenth Edition of the AISC Manual (American Institute of Steel Construction), the following statement occurs:

-The third reference prohibiting the heating of high strength bolts (which would occur during welding) can be found in the ASTM F1554 specification.
+The final reference prohibiting the heating of high strength bolts (which would occur during welding) can be found in the ASTM F1554 specification.
 Section 6.4.3 of the ASTM F1554 specification states: